SAT: Dynamic Spatial Aptitude Training for Multimodal Language Models: Experiments

-\textbf{Metrics.} We report the standard accuracy metric used for question-answering evaluations, by checking if the predicted answer matches the GT answer.
-We find that off-the-shelf MLMs are sensitive to prompt formats.
-For instance, we notice better performance when we provide the options in text (\eg Choose between \textit{right} or \textit{left}) as opposed to option numbers (\eg Choose between option \textit{A} or \textit{B}).
+\textbf{Setup.} We use two popular open-source MLMs: LLaVA-1.5-13B~\citep{liu2024visual} and LLaVA-Video-7B~\citep{zhang2024video} for our experiments.
+We report the standard accuracy metric used for question-answering evaluations by checking if the predicted answer matches the GT answer.
+We notice better performance for off-the-shelf MLMs when we provide the options in text (\eg Choose between \textit{right} or \textit{left}) as opposed to option numbers (\eg Choose between option \textit{A} or \textit{B}).
 Hence, we sometimes report higher performances for the baselines than those reported by the original papers.
+Below, we present the key experimental questions we wish to ask.